ying-teaching/rn/docs/ch01/README.md

 ### 3.1 Initialize an App

-From command line, run `expo init hello-world -t blank`.
+From the command line, run `expo init hello-world -t blank`.
 It initializes a project named `hello-world`.
 The `-t blank` is an abbreviation for `--template blank`.
 The command creates a RN project from a blank project template that has a very simple UI using JavaScript.
 It creates a `hello-world` folder that is the project root.

 ### 3.2 Run the App